department-of-veterans-affairs/vets-website/content/pages/posts/2016-04-01-responsive-web-design-podcast.md

  - design
  - shortpost
 published: true
+excerpt: Listen as we talk vets.gov with Karen McGrane and Ethan Marcotte on the Responsive Web Design Podcast.
 ---

 Listen as we talk vets.gov with Karen McGrane and Ethan Marcotte on the [Responsive Web Design Podcast](http://responsivewebdesign.com/podcast/vets-gov/).